zachnieto/neatqueueweb/docs/README.md

 Specify the requirements for a vote to finish.
 #### Usage: `/requiredvotes [type]`
 #### Arguments
-`type`: The voting requirement, either one, half, or majority.
+`type`: (Default: Majority) The voting requirement, either one, half, or majority.

 ---